jonnonz1/nz-statute-book/acts/public/2004/maritime-security-act-2004.md

   (a) section 50:
   (b) section 73:
   (c) section 45 of the Arms Act 1983 (which relates to unlawful carriage of firearms or explosives):
-  (d) section 4 of the Maritime Crimes Act 1999 (which relates to crimes relating to ships).
+  (d) any of sections 4, 4A, 4B, and 4C of the Maritime Crimes Act 1999 (which relate to offences relating to ships):
+  (e) section 6 of the Maritime Crimes Act 1999 (in relation to causing death or injury in connection with an offence against any of sections 4, 4A, 4B, and 4C of that Act).
 (2) A person may, in good faith, assist an authorised person in arresting any person if called upon to do so by that authorised person.
 (3) An authorised person who is not a constable must, as soon as practicable, deliver any person that he or she arrests to a constable.
 (4) An authorised person exercising the power of arrest under subsection (1) must—